mdda/mdda.github.io/_posts/AI/2015-08-31-eligibility-traces.md

 In summary :

 *  Learn model from real world by observing state transitions, and then learning {state, action}-to-state mapping
-   +  Also learn {state, action}-to-Reward mapping (almost a separate model)
+   +  Also learn {State, Action}-to-Reward mapping (almost a separate model)
 *  Apply model-free methods to model-simulated world
 *  Once 'correct' action has been selected, actually perform it
-*  Now we have new real-world learning to fine-tune world model with
+*  Now we have new real-world learning with which to fine-tune the world model

 To apply this to gimbal, seems like one could present 'target trajectories' to controller in turn, letting it learn a common world-model,